-3. IRA, KEOGH, Simplified Employer Pension Plan or Similar Plans
+2. IRA, KEOGH, 401k or Similar Plans

-Food Stamps, WV WORKS and AFDC Groups: Individual Retirement Accounts (IRA's), Simplified Employer Pension Plans (SEPs), which are considered to be IRA's, and funds held in KEOGH plans which do not involve the AG member in a contractual relationship with individuals who are not AG members, are counted as assets.
+Individual Retirement Accounts (IRA's), 401k's and funds held in KEOGH plans, which do not involve the AG member in a contractual relationship with individuals who are not AG members, are counted as assets.
 The amount counted is the total cash value of the account or plan, minus the amount of the penalty, if any, that would be applied for the early withdrawal of the entire amount.